llwor94/study-app-api/documentation.md

 	"option2": "another 1",
 	"option3": "This one is the answer shh don't tell", "option4": "yayyy",
-	"answer": 4
+	"answer": 3
 }
 ```

 #### Response
 ##### 200 (OK)
->If the request if successful, the server will respond with the id of the new question.
+>If the request if successful, the server will return an HTTP response with a status code `200` and the id of the new question as below.
 ```
 [
   5